Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: Key Challenges and Research Agenda

 \subsection{Authoring Mixed Reality Hybrid User Interfaces}

-Creating \replace{aHUIs}{\huisubset{}s} can be challenging: On the one hand, designers require evidence-based guidelines that focus on the integration of multiple devices~\cite{daeijavad2023hybrid}, such as determining the optimal ergonomic content distribution~\cite{zaky2023opportunities, belo2021xrgonomics}.
-On the other hand, developers need to deal with implementations on different platforms.
+Creating \huisubset{}s can be challenging: Designers require evidence-based guidelines that focus on the integration of multiple devices~\cite{daeijavad2023hybrid}, such as determining the optimal ergonomic content distribution~\cite{zaky2023opportunities, belo2021xrgonomics}.
+Yet, developers also need to deal with implementations on different platforms.
 Although web technologies (\eg WebXR) can standardize development, their support on commercial HWDs is uncertain~\cite{butcher2023don}.
-In addition, toolkits (\eg for integration of multiple devices~\cite{gonzalez2024xdtk}, \component{} configuration~\cite{sandor2005immersive}, and synchronization~\cite{hubenschmid2023colibri}) can help focus on the implementation at hand, rather than worrying about implementation details.
-Here, a common grammar (cf. VEGA~\cite{satyanarayan2016reactive, satyanarayan2017vegalite}) can be useful, allowing content to \textit{responsively} adapt to each device automatically.
+In addition, toolkits (\eg for integration of multiple devices~\cite{gonzalez2024xdtk}, \component{} configuration~\cite{sandor2005immersive}, synchronization~\cite{hubenschmid2023colibri}) can help focus on the implementation at hand, rather than worrying about implementation details.
+Here, a common grammar (cf. VEGA~\cite{satyanarayan2016reactive, satyanarayan2017vegalite}) could allow content to \textit{responsively} adapt to each device.